Medical Tourism Statistics 2026: Latin America Costs, Market Size & Trends

 Comprehensive statistics on the most popular medical tourism procedures across Latin America:

-Cosmetic Surgery: Brazil’s Global Leadership
+Cosmetic Surgery: Brazil’s Global Ranking

-• Market Value: $1.52 billion South America (2024), 44.37% CAGR to 2032
+• Market Value: $6.5 billion South America cosmetic surgery market (2024), projected $10.2 billion by 2035

 Bariatric Surgery: Mexico’s Specialization

-• Cost Savings: Gastric sleeve $4,000-7,000 vs. $15,000-25,000 USA (77% savings)
+• Cost difference: Gastric sleeve $4,000-7,000 vs. $15,000-25,000 USA (77% below US prices)

 • Success Rate: 95%+ success rate at JCI-accredited facilities